 Office 365 was introduced in mid-2011 as a replacement to Microsoft’s cloud-based business suite.
 Since then, it has come a long way and has taken over standalone Office versions in colleges and businesses.
 It includes the web versions of Word, Excel, PowerPoint, OneNote, and a mail program.
 Also, it offers unlimited storage on OneDrive for the subscribers.

 Office 2016 is the latest version as of now.
 The version is completely optimized for mobile devices and touchscreens.
-As such, it does not provide many new features over Office 2013 except for a tighter cloud integration which users may or may not feel comfortable with.
+As such, it does not provide many new features over Office 2013 except for a tighter cloud integration that users may or may not feel comfortable with.

 Image sources: Microsoft.com and Office.com.